Black Sabbath: 1971–1973: Master of Reality and Vol. 4

 In June 1972, the band reconvened in Los Angeles to begin work on their next album at the Record Plant.
 With more time in the studio, the album saw the band experimenting with new textures, such as strings, piano, orchestration and multi-part songs.
 Recording was plagued with problems, many as a result of substance abuse issues.
 Struggling to record the song "Cornucopia" after "sitting in the middle of the room, just doing drugs", Ward was nearly fired.
 "I hated the song, there were some patterns that were just ... horrible," the drummer said.
 "I nailed it in the end, but the reaction I got was the cold shoulder from everybody.
 It was like, 'Well, just go home; you're not being of any use right now.'
 I felt like I'd blown it, I was about to get fired".
 Butler thought that the end product "was very badly produced, as far as I was concerned.
 Our then-manager insisted on producing it, so he could claim production costs".

 The album was originally titled Snowblind after the song of the same name, which deals with cocaine abuse.
 The record company changed the title at the last minute to Black Sabbath Vol. 4.
 Ward observed, "There was no Volume 1, 2 or 3, so it's a pretty stupid title, really".
-Vol. 4 was released in September 1972, and while critics were dismissive, it achieved Gold status in less than a month, and was the band's fourth consecutive release to sell a million in the U.S. "Tomorrow's Dream" was released as a single – the band's first since "Paranoid" – but failed to chart.

-Following an extensive tour of the U.S., in 1973 the band travelled again to Australia, followed by a tour for the first time to New Zealand, before moving onto mainland Europe.
+Vol. 4 was released in September 1972, and while critics were dismissive, it achieved Gold status in less than a month, and was the band's fourth consecutive release to sell a million in the US.
+"Tomorrow's Dream" was released as a single – the band's first since "Paranoid" – but failed to chart.
+Following an extensive tour of the US, in 1973 the band travelled again to Australia, followed by a tour for the first time to New Zealand, before moving onto mainland Europe.
 "The band were definitely in their heyday", recalled Ward, "in the sense that nobody had burnt out quite yet".